 Call The Doctor is a remarkable first hand insight into the life of GP/Surgeon Ronald White-Cooper.

-The story is told using his journals and stories that he shared with his family, and what makes this book extra special is the fact that Ronald’s granddaughter Deborah is the books editor.
+Told from the perspective of his journals and stories that he shared with his family.
+I suppose you could say this is somewhat of a memoir.
+With an extra special touch since Ronald’s granddaughter Deborah is the books editor.

 Spanning two wars and sharing the history of the NHS, I found myself learning with every page.

-I was captivated by the way the community loved and respected Ronald White-Cooper.
+thid book captivated me with the way the community loved and respected Ronald White-Cooper.

-The truth is, I am finding this a hard book to review and that’s only because it’s one of those reads where you deserve to discover every true moment for yourself.
+The truth is, I am finding this a hard book to review.
+That’s because it’s one of those reads where you deserve to discover every moment for yourself.

 A lovely true life read, that delves into sadness, humour and a community!